cast-org/figuration/site/4.3/components/button-group.md

 In order for assistive technologies (such as screen readers) to convey that a series of buttons is grouped, an appropriate `role` attribute needs to be provided.
 For button groups, this would be `role="group"`, while toolbars should have a `role="toolbar"`.

 In addition, groups and toolbars should be given an explicit label, as most assistive technologies will otherwise not announce them, despite the presence of the correct role attribute.
-In the examples provided here, we use `aria-label`, but alternatives such as `aria-labelledby` can also be used.
+Use `aria-label` or `aria-labelledby` to label them.

 ## SASS Reference